 Project Overview

-The initial phase of infrastructure renovation for Pontiac High School addressed numerous mechanical system failures within the pneumatic control and hot water systems.
-An initial investigation revealed that many classroom unit ventilators were disconnected, or beyond repair, as well as numerous air handles that were years beyond their useful life.
+The first phase of Pontiac High School’s infrastructure renovation tackled longstanding mechanical system failures, focusing on outdated pneumatic controls and an inefficient hot water system.
+An initial assessment revealed that many classroom unit ventilators were either disconnected or beyond repair, while aging air handlers had long surpassed their functional lifespan.

 Services